-By applying the above mechanism, and assuming such an axion origin of the large-scale anisotropy, it becomes possible to extract from present CMB measurements direct information on models of pre-big bang inflation and on their fundamental parameters, such as the inflation scale in string units \cite{40}, or the kinematics of the extra dimensions.
-According to recent WMAP data \cite{5}, for instance, the spectral slope of scalar perturbations (averaged over all scales) is given by \beq n_s \equiv 3+ 2\a= 0.951^{+0.015}_{-0.019}. \eeq This slope slightly (but unambiguously) deviates from an exactly scale-invariant spectrum, corresponding to $n_s=1$ (or $2+2\a=0$).
-The comparison with Eq. (\ref{23}) then gives $\b_0 \simeq -0.355$, which implies (using Eq. (\ref{20})) $\sum_i \b_i^2 \simeq 0.62$.
-A flat spectrum associated to a nine-dimensional isotropic background would give, instead, $\b_0 =-1/\sqrt 9 \simeq -0.33$, and $\sum \b_i^2 =6/9\simeq 0.66$.
-The result (\ref{24}) may thus be interpreted, in $d=9$, as the indication of a small anisotropy between the time evolution of internal and external spatial dimensions.
-The experimental value (\ref{24}), however, is also compatible with $\b_0=-1/\sqrt 8 \simeq -0.3535$, associated to a model describing the isotropic expansion of only $8$ spatial dimensions!
+Let us now recall that, according to the most recent recent Planck results \cite{4}, the spectral slope of scalar perturbations (averaged over all scales) turns out to be \beq n_s \equiv 3+ 2\a= 0.9677 \pm 0.0060. \eeq This slope slightly (but unambiguously) deviates from an exactly scale-invariant spectrum, corresponding to $n_s=1$ (or $2+2\a=0$).
+The comparison with Eq. (\ref{23}) then gives $\b_0 \simeq -0.348$, which implies (using Eq. (\ref{20})) $\sum_i \b_i^2 \simeq 0.64$.
+A flat spectrum associated to a nine-dimensional background with the same (absolute) value of the internal and external kinematic power would give, instead, $\b_0 =-1/\sqrt 9 \simeq -0.33$, and $\sum \b_i^2 =6/9\simeq 0.66$.
+The result (\ref{24}) may thus be interpreted, in $d=9$, as the indication of a small asymmetry between the absolute value of the power governing the time evolution of internal and external spatial dimensions.

-\subsubsection{Primordial magnetic fields}
+\subsubsection{\it{Primordial magnetic fields}}

-We should add, finally, that the (number and) kinematics of the extra spatial dimensions, together with the dilaton kinematics, play a fundamental role also in the pre-big bang amplification of the quantum fluctuations of the electromagnetic fields, for a possible ``primordial" production of large-scale magnetic fields \cite{44a, 73a,73b}.
-Remarkably, the values of $\b_0$ and $\b_i$ compatible with a (nearly) flat axion spectrum are also compatible with an efficient production of ``seeds" for the cosmic magnetic fields, for various types of photon-dilaton coupling (as in discussed in \cite{44b} for the specific examples of the heterotic and type I superstring models).
+We should add, finally, that the (number and) kinematics of the extra spatial dimensions, together with the dilaton kinematics, play a fundamental role also in the pre-big bang amplification of the quantum fluctuations of the electromagnetic fields, for a possible ``primordial" production of large-scale magnetic fields \cite{44a, 73a}.
+Remarkably, the values of $\b_0$ and $\b_i$ compatible with a (nearly) flat axion spectrum are also compatible with an efficient production of ``seeds" for the cosmic magnetic fields, for various types of photon-dilaton coupling (as is discussed in \cite{44b} for the specific examples of the heterotic and type I superstring models).